 In 2017, the definition of “public company” under the CML was amended and the phrase “excluding the collection of funds through crowdfunding” was added at the beginning of the definition.
 Thus, despite the similarity of crowdfunding to a public offering, it was emphasised that they are distinct.
 Likewise, when defining the term “issuer”, a provision was added stating that crowdfunding processes do not fall within this scope.
 Both processes involve collecting funds from the public.
 In the definition of “crowdfunding” added to the end of the “Abbreviations and Definitions” section of the Law, the expression “collecting funds from the public through crowdfunding platforms” is included.

 In the context of crowdfunding, in equity-based crowdfunding—one of the two regulated types—shares are granted to investors and the situation of offering to the public arises.
-As a result of collecting funds from the public, the shares of the fundraising company are held by a wide investor base.
-However, the relevant provision expressly states that, for crowdfunding in Turkey companies, the number of shareholders shall not cause the company to be deemed publicly offered, and such companies shall not be subject to public company provisions.
+As a result of public fundraising, the fundraising company’s shares are held by a broad investor base.
+However, the relevant provision expressly states that, for crowdfunding in Turkey, the number of shareholders shall not render the company publicly offered, and such companies shall not be subject to public company provisions.

 The Crowdfunding Communiqué